Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Experimental Results and Discussion

-To evaluate the advantages of our LRDS block compared to other convolution operations, we performed ablation experiments on the TUT dataset, as list in Table \ref{tab:Abl Conv results}.
-On six metrics, our method slightly outperforms those using only depthwise separable or low-rank approximation convolutions.
-Our method reduces FLOPs by 61.26\% and 56.69\%, respectively, and Params by 0.16M compared to the low-rank approximation block, achieving the highest FPS.
-Compared to original convolution operations, our method reduces FLOPs and Params by 89.70\% and 73.19\%, respectively, without degrading performance.
-These results indicate that our convolution block effectively reduces computational load and utilizes parameters while maintaining or improving segmentation performance, enhancing processing speed and benefiting lightweight model design.

-To demonstrate the effectiveness of SCFM in fusing local detail features and long-range information, we performed ablation experiments on the TUT dataset, as list in Table \ref{tab:Abl Fuse results}.
-Our method, using Concat and PAF dual-branch feature fusion, achieves the best results across all six segmentation metrics.
-Using only the PAF branch results in a 1.06\% drop in the F1 score.
-While SCFM slightly increases parameter count, computational load, and inference speed, it significantly improves segmentation performance.
-These results indicate that our module effectively balances performance and efficiency.

-Table \ref{tab:Abl Loss results} shows the results of ablation experiments on different weight proportions of the two sub-losses in the loss function.
+\textit{5) Analysis of different hyperparameter settings in the loss function:} Table \ref{tab:Abl Loss results} shows the results of ablation experiments on different weight proportions of the two sub-losses in the loss function.
 As shown, a Dice loss to BCE loss ratio of 1:3 yields the highest values in five metrics: ODS, OIS, R, F1, and mIoU.
-Although the P metric is 0.80\% lower than using only BCE loss, the F1 metric improves by 2.58\%, indicating a better balance between P and R. Therefore, we use this ratio during training.
+Although the P metric is 0.80\% lower than using only BCE loss, the F1 metric improves by 2.58\%, indicating a better balance between P and R. Therefore, this ratio is adopted during training.
 In summary, a Dice loss to BCE loss ratio of 1:3 not only enhances pixel-level performance but also improves the global segmentation of crack areas, achieving superior segmentation performance.